 Are you a business owner whose finances seem out of control?
-Not sure how to figure this out yourself?
+Not sure how to figure them out yourself?
 Concerned about the cost of getting professional help?
 That is exactly what this series is about.
 We are sharing specific controls you can implement, which will give you the insights necessary to “right your ship”.

 In this post we’re covering the fourth control in our series.
 This step requires more effort than the previous three controls.
 This control is just moderately effective but should not cost anything to implement.